 - Major Donor committee – An individual or entity that makes one or more contributions totaling $10,000 or more in a calendar year to political committees.

-- Independent Expenditure committee – An individual or entity that makes one or more independent expenditures to pay for a communication totaling $1,000 or more in a calendar year.
+- Independent Expenditure committee – An individual or entity that makes independent expenditures of $1,000 or more per year on candidates or ballot measures.

 - A candidate or an elected officeholder in one jurisdiction who runs for an office in another jurisdiction must file campaign statements for all committees she or he controls in both jurisdictions.
 (FPPC Regulation 18405)

-- If an officeholder had an active committee in 2018 but which terminated before the end of the year, the officeholder is required to file an Officeholder Statement (FPPC 460) that covers from the day following the closing date of the last committee disclosure filing through December 31, 2019.
+- Officeholders who had an active committee in 2019 that was terminated before the end of the year, are required to file an Officeholder Statement (FPPC 460) covering the day following the closing date of the last filed Form 460, through December 31, 2019.

 Late filings are subject to a $10-per day late fee for paper reports, and a $25-per day late fee for electronic reports.
 Committees may pay late fees on-line with a debit/credit card or e-check.
 In certain limited instances, late filing fees may be waived according to existing Ethics Commission policy.
 For more information contact the Ethics Commission staff at email@example.com or 415-252-3100 .